DonaldWhyte/deep-learning-with-rnns/contents.md

 Make the input layer represent:

 * a single word
-* or a single character
+* a single character

+Pros and cons with either approach.

 [NEXT]

-Use the input to word/char to predict the next!
+Use the input to word/char to predict the next.

-[NEXT]
-TODO: diagram with word based

-[NEXT]
-TODO: diagram based on characters

 [NEXT]
 We will use characters as the inputs.